cedar-policy/rfcs/text/0047-unspecified-semantics.md

 (The scope constraints `principal,` `action,` and `resource,` are always still allowed of course.)

-From the evalautor perspective, we must still allow unspecified variables to appear in unevaluated/dead code, because the evaluator simply does not evaluate those expressions due to short-circuiting; but despite this, validator can still soundly prohibit these variables in all expressions in the policy.
+From the evaluator perspective, we must still allow unspecified variables to appear in unevaluated/dead code, because the evaluator simply does not evaluate those expressions due to short-circuiting; but despite this, validator can still soundly prohibit these variables in all expressions in the policy.